-Water Supply Reliability

-Drought & Climate Resiliency

-Stewardship & Sustainability

-By diversifying Austin's water supply and demand management cortfolio, Water Forward increases the City's ability to maintain a reliable supply for the next 100 years.
-Figure 1-10a and Figure 1-10b show modeling results that illustrate how the strategies perform through a repeat of the historic 2008-

-2016 drought.
-Figure 1-10a shows that the identified needs are met if demands are set at projected 2020 levels and Water

-Forward strategies are implemented.
+Water Supply Reliability Drought & Climate Resiliency Stewardship & Sustainability portfolio, Water Forward increases the City's ability to maintain a reliable supply for the next 100 years.
+Figure 1-10a and Figure 1-10b show modeling results that illustrate how the strategies perform through a repeat of the historic 2008-2016 drought.
+Figure 1-10a shows that the identified needs are met if demands are set at projected 2020 levels and Water Forward strategies are implemented.
 Figure 1-10b shows that with the Water Forward strategies implemented, the City's demands are also met when demands are set at the higher projected 2115 levels.
 In Figure 1-10c, the drought that was simulated to mimic the 2008-2016 drought was made more severe to reflect potential climate change impacts.

-Using this simulation, with demands set at

-higher 2115 levels and with the Water Forward strategies implemented, a portion of the City's demands are met with a future regional supply source rather than Water Forward strategies.
-For the furtherout planning horizons, planning to meet a portion of the City's future demands with a regional supply source was an intentional decision that reflects the uncertainty inherent in planning over a 100-year horizon.
+Using this simulation, with demands set at higher 2115 levels and with the Water Forward strategies implemented, a portion of the City's demands are met with a future regional supply source rather than Water Forward strategies.
+For the further-out planning horizons, planning to meet a portion of the City's future demands with a regional supply source was an intentional decision that reflects the uncertainty inherent in planning over a 100-year horizon.
 This reinforces the need to work with the City of Austin's partners in the Colorado River Basin to protect and enhance our future supplies, the results of which will be reflected in future plan updates.

 Figure 1-10.
-Recommended Water Forward Strategies Modeled Through a Ten-Year Drought Sequence in Stationary and Climate Change Scenarios
+Recommended Water Forward strategies modeled through a ten-year drought sequence in stationary and climate change scenarios